 Mr. Hargreaves is entitled to a defined benefit from a Retirement Agreement that replaces the benefits previously accrued under the Expatriate Plan and considers all of his services with Hasbro, including periods in the U.K. The single straight-life annuity benefit under the Retirement Agreement is determined as follows: (I) (A) 1% of five-year average compensation multiplied by (B) years of benefit service (for this purpose Mr. Hargreaves is continuing to accrue years of benefit service), with such benefits then being reduced by (II) the benefits payable from the (i) former U.K. Plan sponsored by Hasbro (which benefits are now being provided by Legal and General as a result of the buyout of deferred pensioners), (ii) Pension Plan and (iii) Supplemental Plan (pension benefits).
-Due to Mr. Hargreaves age and service, benefits under this plan are payable on an unreduced basis.
+Due to Mr. Hargreaves' age and service, benefits under this plan are payable on an unreduced basis.

-The following table provides information with respect to fiscal 2008 for each of the named executive officers regarding defined contribution plans and other plans which provide for the deferral of compensation on a basis that is not tax-qualified.
+The following table provides information with respect to fiscal 2009 for each of the Named Executive Officers regarding defined contribution plans and other plans which provide for the deferral of compensation on a basis that is not tax-qualified.

-Non -qualified Deferred Co npensation Name Plan Name Executive Contributions in Last Fiscal Year (\$)(a) Registrant Contributions in Last Fiscal Year (\$)(a) Aggregate Earnings in Last Fiscal Year (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last Fiscal Year End (\$)(b) Brian Goldner Nonqualified Deferred Compensation Plan Supplemental Savings Plan \$ \$ - 309,077 \$ (113,347) 32,286 \$ - - \$ 199,081 872,717 Alfred J. Verrecchia Nonqualified Deferred Compensation Plan 243,091 ́- (1,095,829) 1,275,211(c) 357,092 Supplemental Savings Plan 274,200 83,032 1,696,706 David D.R.
-Hargreaves Nonqualified Deferred Compensation Plan Supplemental Savings Plan 108,019 115,823 (1,063,348) 1,664,053 497,945 Barry Nagler Nonqualified Deferred Compensation Plan 45,000 ́- (11,956) 35,577 Supplemental Savings Plan 83,039 16,985 373,435 Duncan Billing Nonqualified Deferred Compensation Plan (115,221) 140,941 Supplemental Savings Plan 59,861 8,927 212,732 John Frascotti Nonqualified Deferred Compensation Plan Supplemental Savings Plan 5,114 5,114
+Non-qualified Deferred Compensation Name Plan Name Executive Contributions in Last Fiscal Year (\$)(a) Registrant Contributions in Last Fiscal Year (\$)(a) Aggregate Earnings in Last Fiscal Year(\$)(b) Aggregate Withdrawals / Distributions (\$) Aggregate Balance at Last Fiscal Year End (\$)(c) Brian Goldner Nonqualified Deferred Compensation Plan \$ - \$ - \$ 52,846 \$ - \$ 251,927 Supplemental Savings Plan 325,500 49,117 1,247,334 David D.R.
+Hargreaves Nonqualified Deferred Compensation Plan 180,000 569,217 2,413,270 Supplemental Savings Plan 114,300 28,951 641,196 Deborah Thomas Nonqualified Deferred Compensation Plan 40,476 296,239 Supplemental Savings Plan 38,308 4,893 130,508 Barry Nagler Nonqualified Deferred Compensation Plan 7,188 45,542 Supplemental Savings Plan 59,000 21,767 454,202 Duncan Billing Nonqualified Deferred Compensation Plan 49,334 190,275 Supplemental Savings Plan 54,900 12,211 279,843 John Frascotti Nonqualified Deferred Compensation Plan Supplemental Savings Plan 40,950 238 46,302

 - (a) Both the executive and registrant contributions above are also disclosed in the preceding Summary Compensation Table as either salary, non-equity incentive plan compensation or under all other compensation, as applicable.
-Registrant contributions earned during 2008 but credited to the account during 2009 as well as executive contributions on amounts earned during 2008 but paid in 2009 are included in the table above. - (b) Includes registrant and executive contributions on amounts earned during 2008 but credited during 2009.
-In addition to the amounts contributed for 2008, the amounts below were reported as compensation in prior Summary Compensation Tables (Mr. Verrecchia has been a named executive officer since the Non-qualified Deferred Compensation Plan has been in place, Mr. Goldner and Mr. Hargreaves have had their compensation for fiscal 2000 forward reported as named executive officers in the Company's previous proxy statements, and Mr. Nagler had his compensation for fiscal 2006 forward reported in the Company's proxy statements).
+Registrant contributions earned during 2009 but credited to the account during 2010 as well as executive contributions on amounts earned during 2009 but paid in 2010 are included in the table above. - (b) The aggregate earnings in the last fiscal year include earnings on amounts deferred by the individuals in years prior to fiscal 2009. - (c) Includes registrant and executive contributions on amounts earned during 2009 but credited during 2010.
+In addition to the amounts contributed for 2009, the amounts below were reported as compensation in prior Summary Compensation Tables (Mr. Goldner and Mr. Hargreaves have had their compensation for fiscal 2000 forward reported as named executive officers in the Company's previous proxy statements, Mr. Nagler had his compensation for fiscal 2006 forward reported in the Company's proxy statements, and Mr. Billing and Mr. Frascotti have had their compensation for fiscal 2008 forward reported in the Company's proxy statements).

-Alfred J. Verrecchia \$2,909,004

-Brian Goldner \$1,040,969
+Brian Goldner \$1,357,797

 David D.R.
-Hargreaves \$1,858,626
+Hargreaves \$2,087,723

-Barry Nagler \$ 78,300
+Barry Nagler \$ 210,333

+Duncan Billing \$ 61,783

+John Frascotti \$ 5,114